Fury To Fight Usyk For Undisputed Heavyweight Crown On February 17 - UrduPoint

 Saudi Arabia has staged several leading boxing events in recent years, including Usyk's win over Anthony Joshua in 2022.

-The Gulf State has been accused of using sport to improve its international reputation after widespread criticism for its human rights record.
+The Gulf State has been accused of using sport to improve its international reputation after widespread criticism of its human rights record.